nestrip/macos-native-screenshot/README.md

 ### Setup

+1. Download this tool from releases
-1. Download this tool and enter your nest.rip Api Key
+2. Setup this tool using your nest.rip api key
-2. Set the macos native screenshot location to the "screenshots" folder in your home directory
+3. Set the macos native screenshot location to the "screenshots" folder in your home directory
-3. Screenshots will now auotmatically be uploaded to nest.rip
+4. Screenshots will now auotmatically be uploaded to nest.rip

-4. (Optional) Use [Shottr](http://shottr.cc) to instantly upload screenshots, without waiting for the macos delay
+5. (Optional) Use [Shottr](http://shottr.cc) to instantly upload screenshots, without waiting for the macos delay

 ### Credits